seanpm2001/seanpm2001/OldVersions/English/1/101-200/README.md

 **This release was made by [`@seanpm2001`](https://github.com/seanpm2001/)**

-> **Note** _This is the fifty-SECOND update in part of a major remodel of this profile README.
+> **Note** _This is the fifty-second update in part of a major remodel of this profile README.
 Updates should be done consecutively until 2024, May 25th.
 This update was created from 2024, Monday, May 13th to 2024, Tuesday, May 14th.
 I did further work on implementing the current setup section, but stretched my time thin.
 Since I am back to doing graphic design on a daily basis again, I should be able to get to drawing the custom divider images soon, which is the last remaining easy goal.
 I still have 11 days to finish up everything._

 > Changes:

 - [x] Updated information on the remodel of this project
+- [x] Updated the `What I have collaborated on` section
+- [x] Updated the `Feature requests for GitHub` section
 - [x] Updated the `My current setup` section
 - - [x] Added the `Current Console software` section
 - - [x] Added the `Former Console software` section